louison/foundry/README.md

 ### Personal event

 To run Foundry locally you should start by defining your own event.
 It will simulate the kind of event that is sent on Cloud Scheduler to trigger the function in production.
-You can find a template in the `event/` directory at the root or the repo.
+You can find a template in the [events](events) directory at the root or the repo.

 Here's an example of how to complete it